 The following chart compares PMRS to the distribution of plans from the Public Plans Database, which is maintained by the Boston College's Center for Retirement Research, the Center for State and Local Government Excellence, and the National Association of State Retirement Administrators.
-The number of plans in any given year range from about 150 up to just over 200.
+The number of plans in any given year ranges from 200 to 225.

 The years in these types of charts represent plans with fiscal years ending during the year.
-Therefore, the results of PMRS as of this valuation are aligned to 2020 (December 31, 2020).
+Therefore, the results of PMRS as of this valuation are aligned to 2021 (December 31, 2021).
 The gold diamonds represent PMRS and the bars represent the 5th to 95th percentile of the plans in the database

-The funded ratio on an MVA basis shown in the blue boxes in the prior chart are now represented by the yellow diamonds.
-Relative to this universe of plans, PMRS has always been in the top quartile.
+The funded ratio on an MVA basis that were shown in blue boxes in the previous chart are represented by the gold diamonds in the following chart.
+Relative to this universe of plans in the Public Plan Database, PMRS has always been in the top quartile.